 Sentient Media Writers’ Fellowship Program

-The Sentient Media Fellowship program recruits and assists animal lovers from all walks of life to write and publish high quality original content advancing the cause of animal rights, in high quality media outlets.
+The Sentient Media Fellowship program recruits animal lovers from all walks of life to write and publish high quality original content advancing the interests of animals.

-The goal of the Fellowship program is to fill the demand by media outlets for local voices providing sober criticism of factory farming, vivisection, and other mistreatment of animals.
+The fellowship program’s goal is to fill the demand by media outlets for local voices providing sober criticism of factory farming, vivisection, and other mistreatment of animals.
 By securing these topics the attention they deserve, we believe that together we can create broad-based political and societal change for animals.

 To apply, read this page and fill out the application form.
-Deadline for applications is March 30th.
+Deadline for applications is April 30th.
+Applications are accepted on a rolling basis.

 What Our Program Provides